isbeorn/nina.docs/docs/advanced/file_formats/xisf.md

 Requires a camera to be connected

 - Temperature: actual sensor temperature (requires a cooling unit)
-- XPixelSize: Pixelsize
+- XPixelSize: Pixel size
-- YPixelSize: Pixelsize
+- YPixelSize: Pixel size

 ### Telescope
 Requires a telescope to be connected